ojaha065/simplePHPLoginSystem/README.md

 # Just a another PHP login system

-_Please note that this is is still WIP._
+_Please note that this project is no longer actively maintained._

 This project started as a simple school assignment for some PHP course I was attending.
 Then I needed this kind of system for some website I was making and decided to start expanding.
 Word of warning: This project is/will be very opinionated, meaning that I will only add features that I myself find useful or interesting enough to develop.